alfonso-cc-mtl/ubiweb-domain/README.md

 # Ubiweb Domain

-This is a bare bones ubiweb site. -It requires [ubiweb-core](https://github.com/ubiweb-media/ubiweb-core) to function.
-Use this to set up a new Ubiweb domain.- This is now included automatically as a composer package.
+This is a bare bones ubiweb site.
+This is now included automatically as a composer package.

 ## Dev Setup
 - Setup a PHP dev environment.
 [Valet+](https://github.com/weprovide/valet-plus) or [Valet](https://github.com/laravel/valet) is recommended.